Dark circles, red patches, and unsightly pimples a concern?

 Acne is one such problem which is common in both adults and teens.
 When you’re under stress or anxiety, the sebaceous glands present in the body overproduces oil in the skin.
-An excessive amount of oil tends to block skin pores and causes various skin conditions such as blackheads and breakouts.
+An excessive amount of oil tends to block skin pores and causes various skin conditions including acne, breakouts and excessive oiliness.

-- A good night’s sleep can save your skin.
-Research has found that poor quality sleepers showed increased signs of intrinsic skin ageing including fine lines, uneven pigmentation and reduced elasticity.
+A good night’s sleep can also save your skin – research has found that poor quality sleepers showed increased signs of intrinsic skin ageing including fine lines, uneven pigmentation and reduced elasticity.

 Making the right lifestyle choices are important, Smoking and excessive alcohol have been confirmed as critical chronic stressors that impact skin ageing significantly.

 Environmental assaults including UV, smog and toxins are critical chronic stressors that impact skin ageing, inducing Vitamin E depletion and lipid peroxidation.